JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 The Task Awares is a set of interfaces that can be applied to custom Gradle tasks and, when registered using the dedicated register method, inject new features or properties with predefined values.

-IntelliJ Platform Gradle Plugin supports creating custom tasks which can use `*Aware` interfaces:
+IntelliJ Platform Gradle Plugin supports creating custom tasks which can use `*Aware` interfaces.
+Example:

 ```kotlin
 abstract class RetrievePluginNameTask : DefaultTask(), PluginAware